"I don't laugh anymore. I don't want to do anything.

 Playfulness: you can't fake it.

-But you cannot fake playfulness.
-You can fool others that you are being playful and you can try to pretend to be playful but unless it comes from within, it won't really have that spontaneous quality, that potential for joyfulness.
+You cannot fake playfulness.
+You can fool others that you are being playful and you can try to pretend to be playful but unless it emerges from within, it won't really have that spontaneous quality, that potential for joyfulness.

-You see playfulness comes with the health of your nervous system.
+You see playfulness comes with the health of your autonomic nervous system.

 Playfulness is a sign of emotional health